 While the primary author of this project does not believe Guix is a bad project, the great reliance on Guile, the complexity of many of the scripts and the rather steep learning curve to install and run Guix make it a very non plug-and-play solution.
 Furthermore, there is currently (Jan 2021) no possible way to run the bootstrap from outside of a pre-existing Linux environment.
 Additionally, Guix uses many scripts and distributed files that cannot be considered source code.

 (NOTE: Guix is working on a Full Source Bootstrap, but I’m not completely sure what that entails).

 Furthermore, having an alternative bootstrap automation tool allows people to have greater trust in the bootstrap procedure.

 |Total size of seeds ||~30MB (Reduced Source Bootstrap) ||~1KB|

 |Use of kernel||Linux-Libre Kernel||Any Linux Kernel (2.6+) |

 |Automation||Almost fully automatic||Optional user customization|

-: Both projects only use software licensed under a FSF-approved free software license. : Reiterating that Guix is working on a full source bootstrap, although that still uses guile (~12 MB). : Work is ongoing to use other, smaller POSIX kernels.
+: Both projects only use software licensed under a FSF-approved free software license.
+Kernel is excluded from seed. : Reiterating that Guix is working on a full source bootstrap, although that still uses guile (~12 MB). : Work is ongoing to use other, smaller POSIX kernels.

 That is outside of the scope of this README.
 Here’s a few things you can look at: